duckdb/duckdb-web/docs/sql/functions/overview.md

 FROM unnest(['African goose', 'Faroese goose', 'Hungarian goose', 'Pomeranian goose']) breed(goose_name);
 ```

-> Tip To apply function chaining to a single value, use parentheses, e.g.:
+> Tip To apply function chaining to literals, you must use parentheses, e.g.:
 >
 > ```sql
 > SELECT ('hello world').replace(' ', '_');
 > ```

+> Function chaining via the dot operator is limited to *scalar* functions; it is not available for *table* functions.
+For example, `SELECT 3.range()` is not supported.

 ## Query Functions